weizheng1910/linkdr/reflections.md

 The file responsible for authenticating the WebSocket Connection can be found in the channels/application_cable/connection.rb

-In order to authenticate the WebSocket Connection, I have to validate that the client is a registered candidate or company.
-When a registered user logs in, a cookie is created using its email address.
-The cookie is later used to verify the client when it attempts to establish the WebSocket connection.
+Before establishing the WebSocket Connection, the client has to be verified as a registered candidate or company.
+The verification works by checking if the email(stored as a cookie) exists within the database.
+The connection will not happen when authentication fail, preventing intruders from getting into the chat without logging in.
 ```
 module ApplicationCable
   class Connection < ActionCable::Connection::Base